+ATSC 413 WT1 2024
-2. Discuss how they move over the following 2-3 days.

-- 3. Show winds over Vancouver today, considering their direction and speed. - 4.
-Discuss how they evolve over the next few days (windspeed, wind direction). - 2m Temperature look at the ground level temperatures in and around Vancouver over the next 2-3 days, and then follow these directions:

-1. Show if the temperatures at 00z are getting higher, lower, or staying the same. (compare between the next few days)

-2. Are the temperatures at 12z higher, lower, or staying the same? (compare between the next few days)

-3. Relate these temperature forecasts to the wind forecasts (last link).
-Discuss any overlap that exists.

-- 3-hr Precipitation look at the 3 hour accumulated precipitation over the next 2-3 days in and near Vancouver, and then follow these directions: - 1.
+- 2. Discuss how they move over the following 2-3 days. - 3.
+Show winds over Vancouver today, considering their direction and speed. - 4.
+Discuss how they evolve over the next few days (windspeed, wind direction). - 2m Temperature look at the ground level temperatures in and around Vancouver over the next 2-3 days, and then follow these directions: - 1.
+Show if the temperatures at 00z are getting higher, lower, or staying the same. (compare between the next few days) - 2.
+Are the temperatures at 12z higher, lower, or staying the same? (compare between the next few days) - 3.
+Relate these temperature forecasts to the wind forecasts (last link).
+Discuss any overlap that exists. - 3-hr Precipitation look at the 3 hour accumulated precipitation over the next 2-3 days, and then follow these directions: - 1.
 Point out the date and time that rain is forecasted to occur. - 2.
-Discuss the strength of the rain (rain rates), and how long it lasts. - Accumulated Precipitation look at this over the next 2-3 days for in and near Vancouver, and then follow these directions: - 1.
-Show the total precipitation that Vancouver will get in the next 2-3 days.

-2. Discuss trends in the precipitation, noting if it falls evenly throughout the region, or if it falls over the mountain's only.

-- Accumulated Snowfall - look at this over the next 2-3 days for in and near Vancouver (and at Whistler and/or other popular ski resorts), and then follow these directions:

-1. Discuss the total snow that Vancouver (and ski resorts, if appropriate) will get in the next 2-3 days, pointing out regions with the heaviest snow.

-- Smoke forecast look at the BlueSky wildfire smoke forecast over the next 2 days, and then follow these directions: - 1.
+Discuss the strength of the rain (rain rates), and how long it lasts. - Accumulated Precipitation look at this over the next 2-3 days, and then follow these directions: - 1.
+Show the total precipitation that Vancouver will get in the next 2-3 days. - 2.
+Discuss trends in the precipitation, noting if it falls evenly throughout the region, or if it falls over the mountain's only. - Accumulated Snowfall look at this over the next 2-3 days, and then follow these directions: - 1.
+Discuss the total snow that Vancouver will get in the next 2-3 days, pointing out regions with the heaviest snow. - Smoke forecast look at the smoke forecast over the next 2 days, and then follow these directions: - 1.
 Show the surface level smoke forecasted for Vancouver. - 2.
 Discuss which fires any smoke may be coming from.